windmaomao/adventofcode/2015/md/01_part2.md

   }
 ```

-Instead of the previous part, we need an intermediate variable `v` to keep track of the position so to compare with given position.
+Instead of the previous part, we need an intermediate variable `v` to keep track of the position so to compare with the destination `-1`.
 And we use another index variable `i` to keep track of the steps taken.

-> In order to break from a list (or loop, or stream), we can use `break`,  `while` or similar flow control.
-More or less  an `if` is introduced in the middle of the process.

 #### Test